 Step Two: Frost with the blue and green colors, as usual.

 Earth Day Pledges:

 - walking to meet my sister for dinner this evening.

 - spending very little time on the computer today, television will be off.

 - spend much of my time outdoors to take advantage of natural light and conserve our electricity.

-- start planning my vegetable garden – I hope to be planting soon!
+- continue planning our annual vegetable garden – I hope to be planting soon.

 first layer chocolate, all the way up the sides:

 - Fill candy cups 1/3 full, coating the inside edges of the wrapper to the top.
 Cool in fridge until set (15 minutes).